 Sound/Video Engineer (1 credit): implements the sound and video design by acquiring, installing, and maintaining equipment and supervises sound crews.
 Time commitment is 5 weeks, about 4 hours a week, plus participation in sound hang and focus.
 Position available depending on the needs of the production.

-Scenic Painter (1 or 2 credits): takes responsibility for painting the scenery according to the Set Designer’s specifications and supervises paint crews.
-Time commitment varies according to the show, but is typically 4 weeks, about 8 hours a week.
+Scenic Painter (1 credit): takes responsibility for painting the scenery according to the Set Designer’s specifications and supervises paint crews.
+Time commitment is 30 hours of work over 4 to 5 weeks.

 Light Board Operator (1 credit): assists the Lighting Designer in the recording and adjustment of lighting cues and operates the light board on cue during technical rehearsals and performances.
 Requires presence at all techs and performances.